wahuneke/python-dynamic-code/docs/architecture.rst

 * **a decorated function** - the source code inside a function will be annotated with PDC Directives and will be decorated with an instance of DynamicCodeBuilder

-  - At runtime, accessing the decorated function (or instance method, or classmethod) will provide access to an instance of DynamicCodeRunner.
+  - At runtime, accessing the decorated function (or instance method) will provide access to an instance of DynamicCodeRunner.
 The primary usage of which is to be callable and to proxy calls through a pipeline of re-written code

 * **a DynamicCodeBuilder** - implemented by the user of the ``PDC`` package, the builder allows for customization of